CommonWealthRobotics/bowler-kernel/design.md

     - Confirmation response: Allowed/Denied
   - A progress of `NaN` must show an indeterminate progress bar.
 Otherwise, progress is a percentage stored as a floating point number in the range `[0, 100]`.
   - The kernel can ask the IDE for credentials.
 The IDE may respond with credentials or may deny the request.
+  - The kernel can ask the IDE for a 2FA code.
+The IDE may respond with the code or may deny the request.
+  - The kernel can send an archive of the script output to the IDE.
+  - The IDE can send a patch to apply new local changes.

 #### Timeout